southalc/peers/README.md

 ## Description

 This module includes functions to obtain an array of nodes with puppet resources that match specific criteria.
-This is useful for things like getting a list of cluster members.
-The module does not require exported resources, although puppetdb is required.
+This is useful for things like getting a dynamic list of nodes that are cluster members.
+The module does not use exported resources, although puppetdb is required.

 ## Setup

 Deploying the module to an environment should be all that is necessary to use the included functions.
-The module itself does not manage any resources.
+The module does not manage any resources.

 ## Usage